Home » Bitcoin Trading Guide

 Price action refers to the history of price movement as presented on a price chart.
 It is the basis of technical analysis, and pure chartists rely on it alone for their analysis.
 The key to understanding the price action is knowing how to read the price waves and using it to identify price trends and sideways movements (range-bound price action).

 Price waves are of two types: impulse waves and corrective waves (also called pullbacks or retracements).
 Impulse waves are bigger and move in the direction of the trend, while corrective waves are smaller and move in the opposite direction.
 Thus, in an uptrend, you will see higher swing highs and higher swing lows.
-See the chart below – note the bigger upswings (impulse waves [blue arrows]) and smaller downswings (retracements [black arrows]).
+See the chart below – note the bigger upswings (impulse waves marked with blue arrows) and smaller downswings (retracements marked with black arrows).

 reading the price action - chart

 In a downtrend, you will see lower swing lows and lower swing highs.
-See the chart below – note the bigger downswings (impulse waves [blue arrows]) and smaller upswings (retracements [black arrows]).
+See the chart below – note the bigger downswings (impulse waves as indicated by the blue arrows) and smaller upswings (retracements marked by black arrows).

 reading the price action - chart 2